24/7 Fast Response Fire Damage Restoration Services

 While facing the nightmare of a home or business fire damage disaster, it’s important to remember that proper fire damage restoration service goes way beyond repairing building damage.
 It’s vital to assure that all direct and indirect harm is corrected, for both the building and its contents.
 Ash, soot, smoke, and water can pose serious problems far from the fire itself affecting cabinets, furniture, carpet and other floor coverings, home and office electronics, HVAC, plumbing, furniture, and so on.
 Whether a small kitchen or whole-hose fire, immediate action is necessary to prevent further water and smoke damage.

-Flood Masters is the single company you can call to have all of your fire damage restoration needs taken care of.
+Restoration Masters is the single company you can call to have all of your fire damage restoration needs taken care of.
 We’re ready with 24 hour emergency service 7 days a week for those time-critical mitigation tasks required for secondary damage insurance coverage.

 We’re an independent company, locally owned and operated, serving the areas’ homes and businesses.
 With our ongoing training, experience, and the latest in equipment we can quickly return just about any property to pre-loss condition.
-Our technicians are certified in the numerous specialties required, and Flood Masters is bonded, licensed, and fully insured.
+Our technicians are certified in the numerous specialties required, and Restoration Masters is bonded, licensed, and fully insured.

 We’ll bill your insurance directly, and have years of experiences with area adjusters for all major insurers.
 That means no up-front payment delays to start work, and hassle-free claims.

 You can soon have these difficult times behind you with your home or business restored to pre-loss conditions and your life back to normal.